Italy president asks Bersani to see if can form government

 The 61-year-old former communist said he would seek to form a reform-minded government "with the maximum balance and determination".

-Bersani until now has sought support from the anti-establishment 5-Star Movement and refused overtures from Berlusconi, who wants to share power in a grand coalition between centre-right and centre-left.
+Bersani until now has sought support from the anti-establishment 5-Star Movement and refused overtures from Berlusconi, who wants to share power in a grand coalition between center-right and center-left.

 However he has been repeatedly and rudely rebuffed by the 5-Star leader, ex-comic Beppe Grillo, who says his group will not back any government formed by one of the mainstream parties.

-In a television interview on Friday evening, Berlusconi said Bersani's only chance of forming a government was to go into coalition with his centre-right group.
+In a television interview on Friday evening, Berlusconi said Bersani's only chance of forming a government was to go into coalition with his center-right group.

 "It would put Italy in grave danger if Bersani were to insist on the wrong route, we would not have a government but a leap into the dark," he said.